spontoreau/Bartender/README.md

 }
 ```

-The nature of queries is to retreive data, but for a command you can define to return an object or not (for fire & forget operation).
-To deal with this case, IHandler can be implement without return :
+The nature of queries is to retreive data, but for a command you can define to return an object or not (for *Fire & Forget* operation).
+To deal with this case, *[IHandler](https://github.com/Vtek/Bartender/blob/master/src/Bartender/IHandler.cs)* can be implement without return :

 ```Csharp
 public class CreatePersonCommandHandler : IHandler<CreatePersonCommand>